SNR/CRB-Constrained Joint Beamforming and Reflection Designs for RIS-ISAC Systems: Simulation Results

 The achievable sum-rate versus transmit power $P_\text{t}$ for the SNR-constrained joint beamforming and reflection design is presented in Fig. \ref{fig:SR vs P}.
-We observe that the schemes which jointly design the radar and communication beamforming achieve a remarkable performance improvement compared with the ``Separate'' scheme.
-In addition, there is no doubt that the ``Comm only'' scheme achieves the best sum-rate performance and the proposed scheme is much better than the ``BF only'' scheme.
-Moreover, we observe that the performance gap between ``Comm only'' and the proposed scheme becomes smaller with the increase of $P_\text{t}$, since more transmit power can be exploited to improve the communication performance for a fixed radar sensing requirement.
+We observe that the schemes that jointly design the radar and communication beamforming achieve a remarkable performance improvement compared with the ``Separate'' scheme.
+Undoubtedly, the ``Comm only'' scheme achieves the best sum-rate performance, and the proposed scheme is much better than the ``BF only'' scheme.
+Moreover, we observe that the performance gap between ``Comm only'' and the proposed scheme becomes smaller with the increase of $P_\text{t}$, since more transmit power is exploited to improve the communication performance for a fixed radar sensing requirement.
+Besides, it is clear that residual SI causes certain performance losses to all ISAC schemes.
 The performance of the CRB-constrained design is shown in Fig. \ref{fig:SR vs P for CRB}, in which the same performance relationship as that for the SNR-constrained scenario is observed and similar conclusions can be drawn.
+Moreover, compared to Fig. \ref{fig:SR vs P} we notice that the residual SI has a more pronounced effect on the parameter estimation performance.
+This is because the target detection performance depends only on the power of interference and useful signals, while the parameter estimation performance is also sensitive to the phase of the received signals.